BedeschiL/TaxiiServer/README.md

     - It's your user's password for the DB

 ### DockerFile, Docker-Compose and handling exposed ports:
-If you change the PORT above you'll to change de port expose by docker-compose see bellow :
+If you change the PORT above, you'll need to change the port exposed by docker-compose as shown below:

 ```
 version: '3'